rchereji/bamR/README.md

 $ plot_single_heat_map.R --files=AGH01_WTI24.bam,AGH01_WTI44.bam --reference=Plus1 --sampleLabel=Nuc_WTI --minLength=120 --maxLength=160 --colorScale=2 --type=dyads
 ```

 To plot a heat map where a set of specific sites are aligned, use `plot_binding_at_given_sites.R`.
-To see all the possible options run
+To see all the possible options run:
 ```
 $ Rscript plot_binding_at_given_sites.R --help
 Usage: plot_binding_at_given_sites.R [options]